MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 639915:              <NA>     pre-bacc
 ```

-We can use another utility,
+Using
 [`sort_uniq()`](https://midfieldr.github.io/midfieldr/reference/sort_uniq.md),
+a midfieldr convenience function to sort unique values of a vector, we
-to display the unique values from the status column.
+find the possible values for term status to be:

 ``` r